Canon EF 70-200 L f/2.8 IS II USM Zoom Lens – Field Review

 This lens suffers much less from flare than the old version, which happens when you get strong, direct light rays coming into the front of the lens.
 The flare occurs when these light rays are reflected from the lens barrel onto the image.

-There is some vignetting visible when used on a full-frame camera body like the 5Dmk2.
-It is most visible wide-open from focal lengths of 110mm to 200mm.
-Stopping down beyond f/4.0 reduces the vignetting substantially but it is still there.
-At 70mm focal length there is less vignetting to be seen.
+There is some vignetting visible when used on a full-frame camera body like the 5Dmk3.
+It is most visible at 200mm and wide-open at f2.8.
+Stopping down beyond f/4.0 reduces the vignetting substantially and by f5.6 it is virtually gone.
+On the short end of the focal length range, at 70mm, the vignetting is most visible wide-open at f2.8.
+Again, stopping down to f/4.0 reduces most of the vignetting.
+By f5.6, the vignetting is mostly all cleared away.
 On a crop sensor body, whether the 1.3 crop of the 1D series, or the 1.6 crop of the smaller Canon DSLR bodies, there is no vignetting to be seen.

 Many folk like using teleconverters on this lens, and when the 1.4 converter is attached to the lens, you effectively end up with a 98 – 280mm f/4.0 lens.
 Adding the 2x converter creates a 140-400mm f/5.6 lens that will still autofocus on any modern Canon body.
 When used with a set of teleconverters, the new 70-200 f/2.8 makes for a very versatile setup.
 Autofocus is slowed down though, most noticeably with the 2x converter.